bwilliams01/Workshop/Assignment2.md

-# Child Malnutrition in Haiti as a result of the 2010 Earthquake: How Disaster Affects Food Security in Developing Countries
+<div align="center"> Child Malnutrition in Haiti as a result of the 2010 Earthquake: How Disaster Affects Food Security in Developing Countries

 #### **Introduction**